 For those blessed with curls, a curly faux hawk is a different way to lend dimension to your natural hair texture, particularly if you are struggling with a thick and unmanageable mane.
 Keep in mind that this cut typically works best for gents with wavier curls.
 Use a lightweight mousse or pomade that works well with your curls and style accordingly.
 For a refined take, blow dry your curls for a long-lasting hold but ensure you don’t entirely lose the curly shape.

-The closest version to a Mohawk, the faux hawk undercut relies on a pretty big distinction between the sides and the centre part of your faux hawk.
-Your overall aim should be to play down the severity of an undercut, making the centre part of your hair register not as severe.
+The closest version to a Mohawk, the faux hawk undercut relies on a pretty big distinction between the sides and the center part of your faux hawk.
+Your overall aim should be to play down the severity of an undercut, making the center part of your hair register not as severe.

 7. David Beckham Faux Hawk

 David Beckham shows us how to do the faux hawk justice, and his take on this cut has developed over the years.
 From his early years in soccer to his more modern interpretations of this hairstyle, Beckham keeps his hairstyling proportionate to his face shape.
 Beckham’s modern cut still preserves faux hawk-inspired elements but is more toned down in terms of balance.

 The faux hawk is edgy and cool but more subdued than the traditional mohawk.
 There is a lot to like about this style, including how adaptable it is, letting you style it to best suit your preference and complement your hair texture and type.
 A brushed-back faux hawk is a great option for someone who wants to achieve volume and creates a neater, more polished version of this cut.
 The brushed-back hairstyle is achieved by brushing the hair backward, away from the hairline, to create volume.
 It looks fantastic when paired with a fade or disconnected undercut, giving it that mohawk feel.
 The style can be worn with all hair textures but is particularly flattering on those with naturally wavy or curly hair.